Spousal Support and Alimony: U.S. Legal Standards and Types

 Transitional Support — A bridging award for spouses who are already employable but need financial stability during the post-divorce adjustment period.
 Shorter in duration than rehabilitative support; does not require an educational plan.

 Permanent (Indefinite) Support — Reserved for long marriages, cases involving elderly spouses, or situations where the recipient cannot achieve self-sufficiency due to age or disability.
 The term "permanent" is a misnomer; all 50 states permit termination upon remarriage of the recipient, and most permit termination or modification upon cohabitation.
+In cases involving older recipients who are government retirees or surviving spouses of government employees, the repeal of the GPO and WEP under the Social Security Fairness Act of 2023 (effective January 5, 2025) may increase the recipient's Social Security income, which could be raised as a basis for modification of existing permanent support orders.

 Tradeoffs and tensions